Racer Information

 PRE-RIDING THE COURSE

 The trails that comprise the Crystal Mountain and the Betsie River Pathway are always open to riding during the season but those portions that make up the course won't be marked until a couple of days prior to the race.
-For more information on the trails, check with the Mountain Adventure Center at Crystal Mountain where trail maps are available.
+For more information on the trails and trail maps please email trails@crystalmountain.com.

 GUN TIME